RConsortium/S7/README.md

           - [x] - R7 generics can dispatch with S4 objects
           - [x] - `next_method()` can dispatch on multiple arguments,
             avoiding methods that have already been called.
+          - [x] - Generics forward promises to methods, so methods can use non-standard evaluation.
   - Compatibility
       - S3
           - [x] - Since the class attribute has the same semantics as